Consultation

 The most effective therapy is injection of botulinum toxin (BTX) into the cricopharyngeus muscle.
 The BTX acts on the cricopharyngeus muscle, relaxing it and opening it up.
 This allows gas to be expelled from the oesophagus as a burp.
 In several published case series, the efficacy of this therapy in R-CPD is very high (90-95% success rate).

 Traditionally, the injection has been performed by laryngologists (voice or ear, nose and throat surgeons) using a rigid laryngoscope under general anaesthesia.
-However, Dr Sanagapalli has pioneered an injection technique using standard endoscopy.
+However, A/Prof Sanagapalli has pioneered an injection technique using standard endoscopy.
 His endoscopic technique is much simpler, safer and can be done under simple sedation, avoiding the need for general anaesthesia.
 The recovery time following this endoscopic injection technique is much faster.

 What is the recovery like after treatment of R-CPD (inability to burp syndrome)